liapatiso95-ctrl/character-sheet/spells.md

 ***At Higher Levels.*** When you cast this spell using a Spell Slot of 7th level or higher, use the higher level wherever the spell's level appears in the stat block.

-#### Sunbeam
-*6th-level Evocation*
-**Classes:** Cleric, Druid, Sorcerer, Wizard
-**Casting Time:** Action
-**Range:** Self (60-foot Line)
-**Components:** V, S, M (a magnifying glass)
-**Duration:** Concentration, up to 1 minute

-You launch a sunbeam in a 5-foot-wide, 60-foot-long Line.
-Each creature in the Line makes a Constitution saving throw.
-On a failed save, a creature takes 6d8 Radiant damage and has the Blinded condition until the start of your next turn.
-On a successful save, it takes half as much damage only.

-Until the spell ends, you can take a Magic action to create a new Line of radiance.

-For the duration, a mote of brilliant radiance shines above you.
-It sheds Bright Light in a 30-foot radius and Dim Light for an additional 30 feet.
-This light is sunlight.

-***At Higher Levels.*** When you cast this spell using a Spell Slot of 7th level or higher, you deal an additional 1d8 damage for each slot level above 6th.

 {{note
 {{monster,